ljunggren/boozang-docs/README.md

 **Accept to be monitored**

-Experimental functionality to allow for other user to see all work done by the user to be monitored by other team member.
+Functionality to allow for other user to see all work done by the user to be monitored by other team member.

+*Tip: This can be used to display the CI server runs on a dashboard*

 **Disable alerts for load file errors**

 Do not show any popup warnings for external files that cannot be loaded.

-**Disbale alers for AI repair (on test execution error)**
+**Disable alers for AI repair (on test execution error)**

 Don't show AI repair dialog when element not found.